Data is king. Understanding customer behavior is the key to a successful ecommerce business.

 There are two main types of cohorts.

 The other type is segment-based cohorts.
 This element focuses on specific characteristics like customers that have annual contracts.
+You can also create cohorts from specific user groups based on behaviors or events.

 Why is Cohort Analysis important?

 Cohorts allow you to dig deeper into which factors are really driving revenue for your business a given date range.
+Cohort analysis can also help increase retention by identifying opportunities to improve user engagement and reduce churn.

 For example, let’s say you are a marketer for a growing ecommerce brand.
 You ran an Adwords campaign a month ago, so your metrics went up.
 At first glance, you might think to yourself, “Great, we’re seeing growth in our numbers, so Adwords is a great investment and marketing channel for our company.”

 This data set can inform further actions to try and improve repurchase rate (more on this below) and other key metrics.
-You can use cohort analysis to understand the related groups of customers and their behaviors, which is invaluable for your business's growth.
+You can use cohort analysis to understand the related groups of customers and their behaviors, which is invaluable for your business’s growth.
+Retention data and cohort data are essential for making informed business decisions and optimizing your strategies for long-term success.

 Curious about some of Peel’s Cohort analysis options?